browsh-org/baas/README.md

 # Browsh As A Service

-Terraform's current Kubernetes provider doesn't support ReplicaSets and Deployments.
+Terraform's current Kubernetes provider doesn't support Tolerations, ReplicaSets and Deployments.
 For the latest news, see; https://github.com/terraform-providers/terraform-provider-kubernetes/issues/3

 For now we can use this well-updated fork: